TradeTrust/documentation/docs/tutorial/transferable-records/issuing-document-cli.md

 ---
-id: issuing-transferable-record
+id: issuing-document-cli
-title: Issuing Transferable Record
+title: Issuing Document (CLI)
-sidebar_label: Issuing Transferable Record
+sidebar_label: Issuing Document (CLI)
 ---

 In this final step, we will create the transferable record and initialize the first beneficiary and holder for the title escrow.